 In 2018, Coca-Cola rebranded Diet Coke with new, slimmer cans and enticing flavors such as feisty cherry and ginger lime.
 Its marketing strategy paid off.
 In 2018’s second quarter, the Coca-Cola Company surpassed estimates for quarterly sales and profit due to more sales of sodas targeted at health-conscious consumers, like its Zero Sugar option and new Diet Coke line, according to Reuters.
 The company is also investing in non-soda brands, like Kobe Bryant’s BodyArmor.

-Overall, Coca-Cola generated $8.25 billion in revenue in 2018, a decline of about 9 percent from the previous year, according to CNBC.
+Overall, Coca-Cola generated $8.25 billion in revenue in 2018, a decline of about 9% from the previous year, according to CNBC.

 Barbie: What’s Happening?

 Barbie sales had been declining for years, shaving a quarter off their value over the last five years.
-In 2017 alone, Mattel’s Barbie sales declined by 8 percent.
-But Mattel reported that Barbie gross sales were up by 14 percent globally in the third quarter of 2018, due to the line of redesigned Barbies that includes dolls of different heights, weights and various ethnically diverse features.
+In 2017 alone, Mattel’s Barbie sales declined by 8%.
+But Mattel reported that Barbie gross sales were up by 12% globally in the fourth quarter of 2018, due to the line of redesigned Barbies that includes dolls of different heights, weights and various ethnically diverse features.

 Fisher-Price: What’s Happening?

 Traditional toy brands like Fisher-Price, which has been owned by Mattel since 1993, are on the decline.
-For the third quarter of 2018, Mattel reported a decline of 12 percent in gross sales with their Fisher Price Brand “reflecting a negative 3 percent impact from the Toys ‘R’ Us liquidation and a negative 3 percent impact from the slowdown in our China business,” according to a Mattel financial report.
+For the first quarter of 2019, Mattel reported a decline of 8% in gross sales with its Fisher-Price Brand driven “by a decline in Infant/Toddler/Preschool Fisher-Price and Thomas & Friends products,” according to a Mattel financial report.

 Kraft Macaroni & Cheese